absmach/supermq/bootstrap/README.md

 # BOOTSTRAP SERVICE

 New devices need to be configured properly and connected to the Mainflux.
 Bootstrap service is used in order to accomplish that.
 This service provides the following features:
-    1) Creating new Mainflux Thing
+    1) Creating new Mainflux Things
-    2) Providing basic configuration for the newly created Thing
+    2) Providing basic configuration for the newly created Things
-    3) Handle blacklisting of the Thing
+    3) Enabling/disabling Things

 Pre-provisioning a new Thing is as simple as sending Thing data to the Bootstrap service.
 Once the Thing is active, it sends a request for initial config to Bootstrap service.
 Once the Thing is bootstrapped, it’s possible to add it to the whitelist, so that it can exchange messages using Mainflux.
-Bootstrapping does not implicitly add Things to whitelist, it has to be done manually.
+Bootstrapping does not implicitly enable Things, it has to be done manually.

 In order to bootstrap successfully, the Thing needs to send bootstrapping request to the specific URL, as well as a secret key.
 This key and URL are pre-provisioned during manufacturing process.
 If the Thing is provisioned on the Bootstrap service side, corresponding configuration will be sent as a response.
 Otherwise, the Thing will be saved so that it can be provisioned later.